Some of the biggest companies in the world are redefining what it means to work. Richard Branson’s Virgin has introduced unlimited vacation days.

 Marketing 101: How to keep your staff happy

-Sure, the perks mentioned at the top of this article would go a long way to creating happier staff – who wouldn’t love a pet playroom at the back of their store? – but they’re not realistic for most small stores.
+Sure, the perks mentioned at the top of this article would go a long way to creating happier staff – who wouldn’t love a pet playroom at the back of their store? – but they’re not realistic for most independent stores.

 Instead, get to know your staff on a personal level.
 You won’t (or can’t) be best friends with all of them, but if they see you as a person beyond the boss, they’ll be more likely to want to do good work for you.